 - Pain and suffering.

-6. Injuries to trespassers
+6. Injuries to Trespassers

 When a trespasser gets injured in California, the property owner could be liable if they failed to use reasonable care to keep the property in a reasonably safe condition.
 In these cases, juries consider all relevant factors, such as:

-- The location of the property;
+- The location of the property,

-- The likelihood and seriousness of an injury.12
+- The likelihood of an injury,

 - Dog bite injuries for certain dog breeds;